 In fiscal year 2004, the School District defeased certain general obligation bonds by placing the proceeds of new bonds in an irrevocable trust to provide for all future debt service payments on the old bonds.
 Accordingly, the trust account assets and the liability for the defeased bonds are not included in the School District's basic financial statements.
-At June 30, 2016, \$600,000.00 of bonds outstanding are considered defeased.
+In fiscal year 2017 the final payment of \$600,000.00 was made on these bonds.

-NOTE 15: SUBSEQUENT EVENTS
+NOTE 15: LEASES RECEIVABLE